Ovaranwen Nogbaisi waltzes across Terra Kulture

 Henry Akubuiro

-In 1997, the dramatist, Lookman Sanusi, wrote a play predicated on the looted Benin artefacts by the British during the reign of Oba Ovaramwen Nogbaisi, their impending return being the talking point then.
+In 1997, the dramatist, Lookman Sanusi, wrote a play predicated on the looted Benin artifacts by the British during the reign of Oba Ovonramwen Nogbaisi, their impending return being the talking point then.
 It premiered at Goethe Institute, Lagos, starring veteran actors.

 The play was to be staged round Lagos schools to educate them on that aspect of Nigerian history.
 Corona School, Lagos, even adopted it as their end-of-the-year play, as the playwright himself directed the play 20 years ago.